qthiendev/resume/README.md

 ## 👨‍💻 About Me

-This portfolio reflects my dedication to software development and engineering.
+This Resume reflects my dedication to software development and engineering.
 I am a detail-oriented individual with expertise in programming, web development, and problem-solving.
 I thrive in collaborative environments and am always eager to learn new technologies.

 **Key Highlights:**